Autoamputation: Types of autoamputation

 Though its facts are being unraveled and analyzed, autoamputation can be categorized as acute, subacute or chronic.
 Acute autoamputation is characterized by tumor necrosis.
-This is accompanied by inadequate supply of blood to the heart and other body parts (ischemia) leading to the degeneration of the cells, a condition known as atropy.
+This is accompanied by inadequate supply of blood to the heart and other body parts (ischemia) leading to the degeneration of the cells, a condition known as atrophy.
 Chronic or subacute autoamputation is evident in the attachment of the tumor to other cells surrounding it.
 There is a rare possibility of the tumor detaching itself from the pedicle.
 When this happens, it could be parasitic.